The Baron (TV series)

-The Baron is a British television series made in 1965 and 1966, based on the book series by John Creasey (written under the pseudonym Anthony Morton) and produced by ITC Entertainment.
+The Baron is a British television series that was made in 1965 and 1966.
+It is based on the book series by John Creasey (written under the pseudonym Anthony Morton) and produced by ITC Entertainment.
 Thirty colour episodes were produced, and the show was exported to the American ABC network.

 Overview

 The show starred an American actor, Steve Forrest, as John Mannering, an antiques dealer who drives a Jensen C-V8 with 'BAR 1' as the distinctive, personalised number plate.
 'The Baron' is portrayed as an occasional undercover agent working in an informal capacity for the head of the fictional British Diplomatic Intelligence, Templeton-Green (Colin Gordon) assisted by Cordelia Winfield (Sue Lloyd) and David Marlowe (Paul Ferris).

 By contrast, in Creasey's original novels, Mannering is British and, after the first few novels, married.
 By transforming the character into an eligible bachelor and casting a Texan in the role, the producers decided that 'The Baron' would be nicknamed after the cattle ranch once run by his grandfather, described as being "200,000 acres [809.371 km^{2}] 300 miles from Dallas".
 In the books he is a reformed jewel thief (the first few novels describing Mannering's "career" from his deciding to steal to his going straight) whose criminal ties served him well in investigating jewel, art, or antiques-oriented mysteries.
 For the TV series, Mannering's persona is depicted as absolutely straight with no suggestion of past criminality, a fact underlined by his being co-opted by British intelligence.
 In the episode "Red Horse, Red Rider", it is revealed that Mannering had been a US Army Captain during the Second World War, serving in the Monuments, Fine Arts, and Archives program where he recovered art works from the Nazis.
 Following the war, he owned three antique stores and was a "charter member of the jet set".

-The original series of 'The Baron' was last repeated and broadcast in colour by London Live (local TV channel) in 2023.
+The original series of 'The Baron' was last repeated and broadcast in colour by Great!
+Action in 2026.